 Optimize Guide

-Transfers, stocktakes, adjustments, expenses, income, and operational fine-tuning
+Transfers, stocktakes, adjustments, waste and loss, expenses, income, and donations

 Transfers

-Navigate to Transactions → Transfers to move inventory between locations.
+Navigate to Optimize → Transfers to move inventory between locations.

 How Transfers Work

 A transfer moves inventory from one location to another.
-When you create a transfer, you select a source location and a destination location, then add the items and quantities to move.
-The system creates paired "send" and "receive" records.
+When you create a transfer, you choose the counterpart location (where the stock is going or coming from), then add the items and quantities to move.
+The system creates paired "send" and "receive" records — one at each location.

 Fields